rgdan/Competitive-Programming-Tracker/README.md

 ## Why This Exists

-In a university course, students were assigned problems to solve across four competitive programming platforms.
+In a university course, students had to solve competitive programming problems across four platforms.
 The number of problems solved was part of their grade.

 This script automates the task of checking each platform manually, making grading easier and faster.